DeepanshuProgrammer/GeeksforGeeks/README.md

 You have to solve daily One question and compiler it.
 It have also to submit the question.

 Don't Copy.
-Do with own
+Do with own because you cannot gain knowlege by that.

 Don't Get Rush into codes